Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 ### Perceptual quality evaluation:

 To evaluate the perceptual quality of images, I have compared the images generated from both the models with corresponding down-sampled low- resolution and the original high-resolution images.
-Images for comparison were included below.
+Images for comparison were included below. we can observe that both SRGAN models are generating better quality images (visually) from the respective down-sampled low- resolution images.
+However, there is a noticeable difference between generated images and the original high-resolution image.

 ***Note:*** In the case of PERPIX trained model, this difference can be reduced with further iterations as it can be observed from Ledig et al. [2] that it took almost 2 ∗ 105 training steps to reach notifiable perceptual quality.
 We can also observe from Ledig et al. [2] that it took 20k iterations to actually diverge from the pre-trained SR-ResNet model (trained with MSE loss) and start learning the high-frequency details.
+Thus, ***FURTHER TRAINING IS REQUIRED***.

 <img src ="downloaded images/sets_results_images/set5 results/result_images1.png" width = "800" height = "300" />